odrama/RoboND-Rover-Project/writeup_template.md

     return binary_img
 ```

 As for Obstacle identification, i used the same provided function `color_thresh()` but instead of just searching for pixels that are only above the threshold, i modified it to search for the pixels that are bigger than or equal the threshold, so as to provide it with a (0, 0, 0) threshold tuple to include everything in the image, then i used opencv's `cv2.subtract()` function to subtract the navigable terrain pixels from the image.
 It was hinted that it would work fine if i chose the navigable terrain pixels, and then designated the obstacles to be everything else.
+Also used in both the test notebook and the pereception.py file.

 ```python
 def color_thresh(img, rgb_thresh=(160, 160, 160)):
     # Create an array of zeros same xy size as img, but single channel